-Expectation for clinic time is based on the block clerks are in and is counted by the half day.
-A clinic is defined as 4 - 5 hours of patient contact and does not include Academic Day.
+Clinic time is counted by the half day.
+A clinic is defined as 4-5 hours of patient contact and does not include Academic Day.
 One half day a week may be with a member of the inter-professional team who provides care to your patient population.
-Of note, we respect the judgment of the preceptors with regard to counting clinical half days.
+Of note, we respect the judgment of the preceptors regarding counting clinical half days.
 Preceptor schedules may not reflect a typical 4-5-hour half day and therefore you may need to assist the clerk with ensuring they are meeting the 5-day workweek.